 Parent craft is about understanding and meeting the basic needs of a newborn baby.
 It builds the new parents’ confidence by answering common questions regarding life with a newborn baby and guiding them through responding to their child’s essential needs.

-A sister programme of Birth ROCKS, Baby ROCKS is a parent craft workshop to guide parents gently along the path to parenthood.
-Baby ROCKS sessions arm parents with knowledge and skills to improve the well-being of both parents following the birth of their gorgeous new baby.
-Baby ROCKS is accredited by the IAPP and the IPTI.
+These parent craft sessions arm parents with knowledge and skills to improve the well-being of both parents following the birth of their gorgeous new baby.

 You can read about the workshops under Parent Craft.

 The first six weeks following birth can be a big personal challenge.
 Post-delivery recovery, lochia, surging hormones, overwhelming emotions in response to baby and a desperate lack of sleep can strike even the most resilient woman to the core.
 Many mothers feel elated with their new baby but struggling to get through physical recovery whilst adjusting to the new rhythm of day blurring into night.

 As a postnatal Doula, I offer postnatal support to mothers that consists of at least two two-hour in-person visits to help adjustment into the intense and remarkable world of life with a newborn.
 As the midwives take care of the physical needs of checking baby’s weight and the mother’s healing wounds, I hold space for the mother’s emotions and energy.
 Together, we can find a way of enjoying the hectic vibrancy of this time, even when the lack of sleep and drained emotion are coming dangerously close to sapping the miraculous out of this once-in-a-lifetime chapter for you and your baby.